 The Orientation Fee is a onetime fee that is charged to students enrolling at MSUM for the first time.
 This fee supports transitional programming and services for new students and families designed to provide the foundational tools for academic and social success at MSUM.
 Programs and services include:

 - Student Orientation, Advising and Registration (SOAR)

 - Dragon Welcome Week

 - Family Weekend and resources

 Residential Learning Community Fee ($150 per student per term)

 This fee is only paid by first-year, transfer, or continuing students who have agreed to participate in a learning community.
 Residential learning communities are offered to students who seek additional support to jump-start their academic success and to assist with transition to college life.
 Participating students will take between two and five fall semester courses together as well as live together on the same residence hall floor.
 Most learning community students will also take common courses during the spring semester.
 Participating in a learning community provides students with an opportunity to develop relationships with other students interested in the same academic program, to further explore their common interests, and to engage with faculty.
 An upper-class student known as the Dragon Mentor lives on the floor with the learning community and connects students to resources and plans events that foster community among the participating students.
 The fee covers:

+- Student organizations.
 For a list of recognized student organizations visit Dragon Central.
-The following are some examples of campus-wide programs and activities that the Student Activity Fee supports:

 The Student Union facility fee together with self-generated revenue (i.e. retail food service operations, university office space rental, commercial rental space and facility rental fees) provides the funding to support the overall student union operation.